Last Update 05.09.2018

-How to Pack The Kitchen For the Long Distance Move?
+How to Pack The Kitchen For the Long-Distance Move?

 All the drawers and cupboards in the kitchen make it probably the hardest for packing from all rooms in your home.
 In addition to this, there are many kitchen appliances that have to be packed very carefully as most are very fragile.
 Don’t rush it, take as much time as you need to pack your kitchen for the long-distance move.

 Leave behind anything you’re tired of that is still in the kitchen.
 Don’t pack anything, unless you really need it.
 Moving is a great opportunity to organize your new home before you even get there.
 You’ve had enough time to realize what you don’t need in your kitchen, either leave it where it is or pack it separately from the rest of the stuff and send it to someone else or sell it online.
-A great example for taking more than the necessary is when someone gets 10 pairs of shoes, 5 of which will not be used in the next 6 months.
+A great example of taking more than necessary is when someone gets 10 pairs of shoes, 5 of which will not be used in the next 6 months.
 Always make sure that you get only the pairs of shoes you need when packing them.